-1734 East 41st Street Los Angeles, California 90058
+1734 East 41st Street Los Angeles, CA 90058 US

 The Controller is responsible for planning, organizing, directing and controlling the activities of Finance Department staff in the delivery of timely and accurate financial reports for the Board of Directors, Management and all other relevant business and governmental agencies.
 The Controller is a key member of the management team and will liaise and work closely with department heads throughout the organization.
 A positive attitude, teamwork, flexibility, and cooperation are critical success factors.